Anat: Egyptian reception

-Anat is characterized as warlike in Egyptian sources, similarly as in Ugarit.
-She was also called "the mistress of heaven".
-It has been argued that this title might be related to her epithet known from the Ugaritic text KTU 1.108, b’lt šmm rmm, 'mistress of the high heavens'.
-In visual arts, she was portrayed wearing the atef, a type of crown associated with Upper Egypt, and wielding either a spear and a shield, a fenestrated battle axe, or possibly the was-scepter, though this utensil is better attested in association with Ashtart.
+Anat is characterized as warlike in Egyptian sources, similar to Ugarit.
+She was also called "the mistress of heaven."
+It has been argued that this title might be related to her epithet known from the Ugaritic text KTU 1.108, b’lt šmm rmm, 'mistress of the high heavens.'
+In visual arts, she was portrayed wearing the atef, a type of crown associated with Upper Egypt, and wielding either a spear and a shield, a fenestrated battle axe, or possibly the was-scepter.
+However, this utensil is better attested in association with Ashtart.
 It has been pointed out that ancient Egyptians typically depicted deities introduced from other areas according to local norms, and their attributes more directly reflected their character rather than their origin.

 The pharaoh Ramesses II was particularly devoted to Anat, according to Wilkinson, because of her warlike character.
 He referred to himself as the "beloved" of this goddess and called her his mother.
 His inscriptions generally assign warlike traits to her rather than motherly ones.
-A statue from the period of his reign depicts Anat with her hand placed on his shoulder.
+A statue from his reign depicts Anat with her hand placed on his shoulder.
 It comes from a temple located in Tanis.
 Both the goddesses and the pharaoh are identified in an accompanying inscription.
 He also named one of his daughters (Bint-Anat, "daughter of Anat"), his war hound ("Anat is strength") and his sword after the goddess.
 One of his successors, Ramesses III, referred to Anat as the goddess responsible for protecting him in battle.

 Anat retained her role in the Egyptian pantheon through the first millennium BCE, up to the period of Roman rule.
 She is also among the deities depicted in the Dendera Temple complex from the Roman period.
 She also appears on a stele in Greco-Roman style alongside Khonsu and Mut.